CCSS.ELA-Literacy.RI.1.1 [CCSS page]

 Use addition and subtraction within 20 to solve word problems involving situations of adding to, taking from, putting together, taking apart, and comparing, with unknowns in all positions, e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem.

 Use fish crackers to represent salmon while discussing addition and subtraction of salmon from a river or lake.
-Talk about salmon leaving to head to the ocean or being eaten by predators, restocking a lake or river from a hatchery and hatching of alevin as variables.
+Mention variables such as salmon leaving to head to the ocean, being eaten by predators, the hatching of alevin, or fisheries managers restocking a lake or river from a hatchery.

 CCSS.Math.Content.3.NBT.A.2 [CCSS page]